Non-Standard Interactions and Prospects for Studying Standard Parameter Degeneracies in DUNE and T2HKK: Results and Discussion

-In Fig.(\ref{fig2}), we have shown the status octant degeneracies in DUNE and T2HKK.
-It is evident from Fig.(\ref{fig2}) that octant degeneracy can be resolved with DUNE and T2HKK experiments using combination of neutrino and antineutrino oscillation modes.
-In Fig.(\ref{fig2}), the region between solid and dashed lines($-\pi/2\leq\delta\leq\pi/2$) represents the lower octant(LO) and the region between dash-dotted and dotted lines($-\pi/2\leq\delta\leq\pi/2$) represents the higher octant(HO).
-The left(right) panel in Fig.(\ref{fig2}) represents neutrino(antineutrino) mode of DUNE and T2HKK experiments.
+In Fig.(\ref{fig4}), we have shown octant degeneracy in DUNE and T2HKK with NSI parameters $\epsilon_{e\mu}=0.04$ and $\delta_{e\mu}=[-\pi,\pi]$.
+It is evident from Fig.(\ref{fig4}) that octant degeneracy can be resolved with DUNE and T2HKK experiments using combination of neutrino and antineutrino oscillation modes.
+In Fig.(\ref{fig4}), the meshed region between solid and dashed lines represent the lower octant(LO) and the forward-diagonal region between dash-dotted and dotted lines represent the higher octant(HO).
+The left(right) panel in Fig.(\ref{fig4}) represents neutrino(antineutrino) mode of DUNE and T2HKK experiments.
 For LO($\theta_{23}<45^{o}$), with $\delta=\pi/2$ and for HO($\theta_{23}>45^{o}$) with $\delta=-\pi/2$, both DUNE and T2HKK can resolve the octant degeneracies with neutrino mode only.
 Moreover, for LO with $\delta=-\pi/2$ and HO with $\delta=\pi/2$, octant degeneracies can be resolved with both DUNE and T2HKK with antineutrino mode only.
-Thus, in general, the neutrino and antineutrino modes are exigent to resolve octant degeneracy in DUNE and T2HKK experiments.
+Thus, in general, the neutrino and antineutrino modes are exigent to resolve octant degeneracy in DUNE and T2HKK experiments with matter NSI.
+Also, we find that the neutrino(antineutrino) beam energy bracket of 1 to 4 GeV can, simultaneously, resolve the mass hierarchy and octant degeneracies in DUNE and T2HKK.

+In Fig.(\ref{fig5}), we have obtained the sensitivity plots of $\theta_{23}$ octant with true NH and true IH for DUNE and T2HKK.
+It can be seen from Fig.(\ref{fig5}), the octant degeneracy can be resolved for both DUNE and T2HKK experiments for true NH and true IH.
+The DUNE experiment shows strong sensitivity for LO in true NH($18\sigma$ C.L.) and for HO in true IH($19\sigma$ C.L.).
+The T2HKK experiment has weak sensitivity to resolve octant degeneracy in both true NH and true IH case.
+We have, also, checked that there is not much improvement in $\theta_{23}$ octant sensitivity(over DUNE case) if we take DUNE and T2HKK conjunctively.
+For comparison, we have, also, shown the SI sensitivity curves of $\theta_{23}$ octant with true NH and true IH for DUNE and T2HKK.